programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 Create another new cell in your notebook, paste in the code below and run it.
 It will:
 + Import the required libraries.
 + Get your Computer Vision subscription key from your environment variable.
-+ Same thing with your Endpoint.
++ Get your Computer Vision endpoint from your environment variable.
 + Authenticate with Azure Cognitive Services.

 ```